CTCycle/XREPORT-radiological-reports-generator/assets/docs/project_index.md

 1. Start with this file only.
 2. Read `project_status_ledger.md` before substantial implementation or validation work to understand current operational state, active issues, and validation debt.
+3. Read `validation_campaign_ledger.md` when planning or executing a validation slice, or when interpreting QA evidence.
-3. Identify the topic area that matches the task.
+4. Identify the topic area that matches the task.
-4. Open the smallest leaf file that covers the needed detail.
+5. Open the smallest leaf file that covers the needed detail.
-5. Open sibling files only when the task clearly crosses topic boundaries.
+6. Open sibling files only when the task clearly crosses topic boundaries.
-6. Do not read the entire tree unless the task explicitly requires broad context.
+7. Do not read the entire tree unless the task explicitly requires broad context.

 ## Naming Rules